vcisse-scottlogic/fast-ai-adjacent-material/adjacent_material.md

 ## Neural Networks and related concepts

+#### 3Blue1Brown

 Apart from maths, the 3Blue1Brown channel offers great visual presentations and explanations of key neural networks concepts.
-In my opinion, the channel offers a better understanding of neural networks.
 I highly recommend their presentations, the quality is just incredible!

--   3Blue1Brown

 [But what is a neural network? \| Chapter 1, Deep learning](https://www.youtube.com/watch?v=aircAruvnKk)